raphaelgerber/VJEDAI/README.md

 1. an L1 depth reconstruction loss, and
 2. a gradient-matching loss that encourages locally similar depth structure.

-During training, the notebook evaluates the model on the validation split using scale invariant RMSE.
+During training, the notebook evaluates the model on the validation split using scale-invariant RMSE.
 It saves one checkpoint after every epoch and also stores the best checkpoint according to validation si-RMSE.
 Checkpoints are written to `checkpoints/` with names such as
 ```
 DA2_pretrained_epoch_001.pt
 DA2_pretrained_best.pt